yazanateer/stock_watch_app/README.md

 - **Stock Price Tracking**: View real-time stock prices fetched from Yahoo Finance API.
 - **Stock Charts**: Access historical price charts for each stock to analyze performance over time.
 - **Financial News**: Stay updated with the latest news related to the stock market.
-- **Portfolio Management**: Users start with $10,000 in virtual funds to buy and sell stocks.
-Transactions and remaining balance are recorded in Firebase.

 ---